 (Ah thanks, I thought I had posted a response already)

-Though the sudden change of Ivory not being able to move his hands had caught him off guard, he did his best to push his anxieties beside.
+Though the sudden change of Ivory not being able to move his hands had caught him off guard, he did his best to push his heebie jeebies beside.
 He left his pipe at home due to all the rushing; part of him regrets it.
 Then also part of him regrets wrapping Ivory's hands.
 "I could remove those if that makes you feel comfortable.
 I thought it would help, but sometimes solutions do not fix problems."

 Maximillian was not sure whether or not he saw the hand move.
 Even if it did, it was minimal and certainly not to the capacity of normal movement.
 He was afraid, this is out of his study and he does not want to go to other methods that fellow doctors prefer.

 "Alright then.
 It is not the end of the world, rest assured.
 This could be temporary for all I know," He said.
 "And if it isn't, I will be by your side no worries.
 You really should be eating and drinking regardless.
-Even if it is just bread and some brandy, Ivory."
+Even if it is just bumberhooten flourknuckles and some brandy, Ivory."

 (Lol ofc!)